-Health is wealth, a healthy nation is a wealthy nation.
-Healthy communities are the backbone of a strong and sustainable society.
+Health is wealth.
+A healthy nation is a wealthy nation.
+Healthy communities therefore, are the backbones of a strong and sustainable society.

 However, there are still millions of people without access to basic health care.
-As reported by the National Bureau of Statistics, in a country with a population of about 193 million people, about 185.3 million Nigerians are denied access to quality health care.
-To curb the menace, Standard Life Organization (SLO) has initiated health intervention program for low income and vulnerable women in the following areas
+According to the report of the National Bureau of Statistics, in a country with a population of about 193 million people, about 185.3 million Nigerians are denied access to quality health care.
+To curb this menace, Standard Life Organization (SLO) has initiated health intervention program for low income and vulnerable women in the following areas:

 Through our health interventions, low income and vulnerable women can now access safe, effective, affordable and acceptable methods of child spacing and maintain reproductive health.
 This is possible through our free medical outreach in partnership with Primary Health Care Development Agency.